teo-mastronardi/GoalieWatch/README.md

 Step 2
 - Install GoalieWatchLocal.py
           Goalie.py

           notify.py

           sendEmail.py

           runApp.sh (if Mac)

           runApp.ps1(if PC)

 Step 3
-- In GoalieWatchLocal.py, enter your goalies in the 'myGoalies' list In sendEmail.py, change 'receiver_email' to your email
+- In GoalieWatchLocal.py, enter your goalies in the 'myGoalies' list

+  In sendEmail.py, change 'receiver_email' to your email

 Step 4
-- Run the runApp script file
+- Create a crontab to run the app every 15 minutes

+*/15    07-19        *     * *     /path/GoalieWatchLocal.py